 In Figure 6, we show that the patterns of TF binding within regulatory regions can be utilized in a logistic regression model to distinguish active enhancers from promoters with high accuracy (AUPR = 0.89, AUROC = 0.87).
 We were also able to identify the most important features that distinguish promoters from enhancers.
 In addition to TATA-box associated factors such as TAF1, TAF7, and TBP, the RNA polymerase-II binding patterns as well as chromatin remodelers such as KDM5A and PHF8 are some of the most important factors that distinguish promoters from enhancers in H1-hESC.
 This provides a framework that can be utilized to identify the most important TFs associated with active enhancers and promoters in each cell-type.

 In Figure 6A, we show that the pattern of TF binding at promoters is different from that at enhancers and that TF-binding at enhancers displays more heterogeneity.
 As the set of TFs binding promoters is fairly uniform, the same pairs of TF also tend to bind together on promoters.
-In contrast, for enhancers, the patterns of TF co-binding are much more heterogeneous and different enhancers tend to contain different TF-pairs.
+In contrast, for enhancers, the patterns of TF co-binding are much more heterogeneous, and different enhancers tend to contain different TF-pairs.
 This can be observed in the patterns of TF co-binding in Figures 6C and S22.
 These TF co-associations could lead to mechanistic insights of cooperativity between TFs.
 For example, similar to a previous study [57], CTCF and ZNF143 may function cooperatively as they are observed to co-occur frequently at distal regulatory regions in this study.

 Discussion

 Our ability to accurately predict active enhancers in a cell-type specific manner using transferable supervised machine learning models that were trained based on regulatory regions identified using new NGS-enabled MPRAs distinguishes our method from previous enhancer prediction methods.
 Currently, most existing methods were parameterized (not properly “trained”) with regions that had various features associated with promoters and enhancers and only a small number of these regions were typically tested for regulatory activity experimentally in an ad hoc manner.
 The MPRAs were able to firmly establish that certain histone modifications occur on nucleosomes flanking active regulatory regions, leading to the formation of characteristic double peak pattern within the ChIP-signal [39].
-This motivated us to create matched filter models that are able to identify these patterns within the shape of the ChIP-signal with the highest signal to noise ratio in the presence of stochastic noise.
-Furthermore, we are able to combine the matched filter scores from different epigenetic features using linear SVM models and to learn the most informative epigenetic features for regulatory region predictions.
+This motivated us to create matched filter models that can identify these patterns within the shape of the ChIP-signal with the highest signal to noise ratio in the presence of stochastic noise.
+Furthermore, we can combine the matched filter scores from different epigenetic features using linear SVM models and to learn the most informative epigenetic features for regulatory region predictions.
 As the epigenetic profiles and statistical models learned in this study are transferable across different cell-lines and species, we can apply these models to predict active enhancers and promoters in different sample types across organisms.

-Currently, the sensitivity and selectivity of various MPRAs and transgenic assays is currently a matter of debate.
+Currently, the sensitivity and selectivity of various MPRAs and transgenic assays are currently a matter of debate.
 A majority of these MPRAs test the regulatory activity of different regions by assessing their ability to induce gene expression in a plasmid after transfecting it into a cell-type of interest [31].
 Such assays may not recapitulate the native chromatin environment found in chromosomes, which may be necessary for assessing whether the regulatory region is active in its native environment.
-Hence, we chose to validate our model using multiple regulatory assays including in vivo transgenic assays and in vitro assays in which the predicted region is tested for regulatory activity in the chromatin envionment.
+Hence, we chose to validate our model using multiple regulatory assays including in vivo transgenic assays and in vitro assays in which the predicted region is tested for regulatory activity in the chromatin environment.